Terry Everett: Tenure

 Like his predecessor Dickinson, Everett was one of the most conservative members of the House.
 He had the highest lifetime rating from the American Conservative Union of any member of the Alabama delegation.
 He showed a concern about local issues and demonstrated a real impact on some issues that are vital to his constituency.
 In 1995, he formed a Peanut Caucus and on the Agriculture Committee pushed for reform of the peanut program as part of the Freedom to Farm Act (which included a 10 percent cut in the support price).

 During the 2002 Farm bill, Everett chaired the Specialty Crops and Foreign Agriculture Programs Subcommittee, which placed him in a strong position to advocate the interests of peanut farmers.
 When the 30 percent peanut subsidy finally lost congressional support, he managed to secure passage of a $3.5 billion program to buy back quota owned by peanut farmers, similar to reforms to the dairy program.

-Everett has also worked on military and veterans' issues (the 2nd District includes Fort Rucker and Maxwell-Gunter Air Force Base).
+Everett also worked on military and veterans' issues (the 2nd District includes Fort Novosel and Maxwell-Gunter Air Force Base).
 As a Veterans' Affairs subcommittee chairman in 1999, he helped secure a $1.7 billion increase for veterans' health care spending and the opening of four new national cemeteries.

 As chair of the Veterans' Affairs subcommittee on Oversight and Investigations, Everett garnered national attention in the fall of 1997 for revealing that former Ambassador M. Larry Lawrence had improperly secured a burial waiver at Arlington National Cemetery.
 After checking a list of political donors who had received Arlington burial waivers from the Bill Clinton White House, Everett's investigation found that Lawrence had lied about his military record to qualify for the waiver.
 The New York Times reported on December 17, 1997: "On that note, it looked as though the mini-scandal would end as an oratorical draw, or even a Republican setback.
 But the Republicans reacted to White House anger by digging into Mr. Lawrence's background.
-In early December, a House panel headed by Representative Terry Everett of Alabama discovered that there was no record that Mr. Lawrence was aboard the ship Horace Bushnell, as he and the White House had claimed.
+In early December, a House panel headed by Everett discovered that there was no record that Mr. Lawrence was aboard the ship Horace Bushnell, as he and the White House had claimed.
 That discovery revived Republican accusations that perhaps the Administration had granted a favor to a wealthy donor after all.
 But for once a politician warned against instant judgment.
 I urge everyone to avoid hasty conclusions, Mr. Everett said."

 The New York Times reported on December 12, 1997: "Mr. Lawrence probably would have stayed at Arlington forever if it were not for a group of Congressional Republicans led by Representative Terry Everett of Alabama, who last summer began investigating whether the Clinton White House had sold burial plots to generous campaign contributors."

 In 1998, Congressman Everett received the "Excellence in Programmatic Oversight Award" from the House Republican Leadership for his Veterans' Affairs Subcommittee probe into improper burial waivers at Arlington National Cemetery.